Portages Practitioners

 Psychiatric Mental Health Nurse Practitioner

-Erica is a board-certified mental health nurse practitioner.
+Erica is a board-certified psychiatric mental health nurse practitioner.
 She received her Masters Degree in nursing from the University of North Dakota.
 Erica’s education also includes an Associates Degree in Nursing, and a Practical Nursing Diploma.
 Prior to becoming a nurse Erica worked as a Medical Assistant for many years, gaining an abundance of experience working with patients from birth to old age in a family practice clinic.
 Erica’s career as a Public Health Nurse brought awareness to the need for mental health providers and sparked her ambition to continue her education to become a psychiatric mental health nurse practitioner.
 Erica’s experience in public health included working with pregnant and postpartum women, as well as mothers of young children.

 Erica’s practice philosophy is to listen to her patients so that she is better able to help her patients identify their needs in their mental health journey and allows her to collaborate with her patients in creating a plan to improve their wellbeing.
 Everyone has their own unique challenges and care team, collaborating with all members of the team optimizes the quality of care every patient deserves.